Ip Man 2: Plot

-Ip attends the ceremony and easily defeats his first two challengers, before battling the last challenger, being Hung himself, to a draw.
+Ip attends the ceremony and handily defeats his first two opponents, before battling the last challenger, Hung, to a draw.
 Ip is allowed to keep running his school in exchange for paying protection fees, but he declines to do so.
-In response, Hung has his students deliberately loiter in front of the Wing Chun school and harass prospective students, resulting in a street brawl between them and Ip's disciples.
+In response, Hung has his students loiter in front of the Wing Chun school and harass prospective students, resulting in a street brawl between them and Ip's disciples.
 Ip is thus forced by his landlady to leave the property he leased for his school; the disciples resort to training in the local park.

 Ip confronts Hung, who blames him for the recent events since he refused to pay, while Ip criticizes Hung's management of his students and subservience to the foreigners.
 Hung insists that he is doing what he must and decides to finish off his earlier duel with Ip.
-Hung's son suddenly appears during this encounter, and Ip stops Hung from accidentally kicking the boy, while also suggesting that he prioritize spending time with his family over settling their dispute.
-Ip's wise counsel earns him Hung's respect.
+Hung's son suddenly appears during this encounter, and Ip stops Hung from accidentally kicking the boy, while also suggesting that he prioritize spending time with his family over their dispute, and his counsel earns him Hung's respect.
 Ip leaves, and the next day, Hung gives him and his students free tickets to a martial arts exhibition arranged by Wallace and Fatso.

-At the exhibition, the various martial arts schools seek to promote themselves and by extension, Chinese culture.
-However, Wallace's guest, boxer Taylor "The Twister" Miller, openly insults and assaults the students, causing a brawl that the masters try to quell.
-Hung demands that Twister apologize; in response, Twister challenges Hung to a fight, saying that he will apologize for his behavior if Hung wins.
-At first, Hung's wide range of skills and techniques allow him to hold his own.
-However, most of his counterattacks have little effect on the younger and more fit Twister, and he is slowly worn down by the boxer's powerful punches.
+At the exhibition, the various martial arts schools seek to promote themselves, and by extension, Chinese culture.
+However, Wallace's guest, renowned boxer Taylor "The Twister" Miller, openly insults and assaults the students, causing a brawl that the masters try to quell.
+Hung demands that Twister apologize for his behaviour; in response, Twister challenges him to a fight, saying that he will apologize if Hung wins.
+At first, Hung's wide range of skills and techniques give him the edge; however, most of his counterattacks have little effect on the younger and fitter Twister, and he is slowly worn down by the boxer's sheer power.
 Ip tries to persuade Hung to concede, but the old man refuses, and even stops Ip from throwing in the towel himself.
-In the final round, Hung suffers from an asthma attack, allowing Twister to gain the upper hand, and Hung is eventually beaten to death against the ropes.
+In the final round, Hung has an asthma attack, allowing Twister to gain the upper hand, and Hung is eventually beaten to death against the ropes.